|Salary||$25.82 - $31.39/hour; $4,475.87 - $5,440.43/month; $53,710.38 - $65,285.17/year|

 Experience and Training

-Training: Equivalent to an Associate's degree with major course work in criminal justice, sociology, psychology, or as closely related field.
+Training: Equivalent to completion of an Associate of Arts Degree with major course work in economics, business administration, construction or a closely related field.

 License or Certificate:

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 NOTE: Relevant, equivalent experience (performing the same or similar job requiring similar knowledge, skills, and abilities) may be substituted for the required education as determined by the Human Resources Department.

 NOTE: Applicants receiving their degree outside the United States must submit proof of accreditation by a recognized evaluation agency.

 Written Examination (100%) - Written exam is tentatively scheduled for week of 7/8/19

 The written examination may include multiple choice, true/false, fill-in, matching, and/or essay type questions directly related to the required knowledge and abilities for this classification.

 The eligible list(s) resulting from this recruitment may be certified as a substitute list for a substantially similar classification.
 For this purpose, a substantially similar classification is one at a lower level in the same classification (example: entry level vs. journey) and/or a similar classification (similar work performed, similar training and experience qualifications required).
 If you are contacted for an interview by a County department, you will be informed of the classification and other relevant information.
 If you choose not to interview for a substantially similar classification, you will remain on the eligible list for which you originally applied.